alexsanyum/ddRAD_Metagenomics/README.md

 | 0         | **2**        | consensus     | 0     | seq_id1, seq_id2,..., seq_idn | **ATCGATCGATCT** | 0 0 0 |
 | 0         | **3**        | consensus     | 0     | seq_id1, seq_id2,..., seq_idn | **ACGATCGATCG**  | 0 0 0 |

-In python, highlighted columns were extracted and used to generate a single table that match with the catalog ID of mathces and Locus ID of catalog tags to generate next dataframe
+In python, highlighted columns were extracted and used to generate a single table that match with the catalog ID of matches  and Locus ID of catalog tags to generate next dataframe.

 | Catalog ID | Sample ID | Sequence       |
 |------------|-----------|----------------|